Buteyko Technique: They DO Hyperventilate

 Dr. Konstantin Buteyko suggested and confirmed using thousands of his patients

-- People with chronic health conditions suffer from alveolar hypocapnia (a lack of CO2 in the lungs) due to chronic hyperventilation
+- People with chronic health conditions suffer from alveolar hypocapnia (a lack of CO2 in the lungs) due to chronic hyperventilation syndrome

 - If these people normalize their unconscious breathing, their symptoms and diseases are going to disappear.

-Key features of the Buteyko method:
+Key features of the Buteyko breath technique: